Chapter:

 seepage-theories-and-weirs-and-barrages-design

-7. What is value of Bligh’s coefficient for coarse-grained soil?
+6. What is range of Lane’s coefficient for clayey soils?

 All Chapters